 Table Service Restaurants

-Just as the name states, this dining plan option is a sit-down meal.
-This includes character meals.
+Just as the name suggests, this dining plan option is a sit-down meal.
+Most character meals happen at table service restaurants.

-There are people that devote what we assume must be a LOT of time to deciphering the best way to navigate the parks based on attraction/ride interests, age, length of stay — all of these variables analyzed into what are called touring plans.
+There are people that devote what we assume must be a LOT of time to deciphering the best way to navigate the parks.
+They use criteria based on attraction/ride interests, age, length of stay.
+All of these variables analyzed go into what are called touring plans.

 ADR – Advanced Dining Reservations